 - MID shift: 12:30–3:30 PM

 - Special field trips, events, and parties

 - Research cruises, holiday events, potlucks, and much more

 - Free admission to both the Sea Center and Santa Barbara Museum of Natural History

 - 15% discount in the Sea Center Gift Shop and 10% discount at the Museum Gift Shop

 - Opportunity to meet new people and make new friends!

-- Submit the Volunteer Application to Volunteer Manager via email or in person.
+- Submit the Volunteer Application to Volunteer Manager.

-- If over 18 schedule an appointment for background check and fingerprinting
+- If over 18, schedule an appointment for a background check and fingerprinting.

-- Schedule a clearance meeting, turn in paperwork, and schedule your first shift
+- Schedule a volunteer interview, turn in paperwork, and schedule your first shift.

 - Get started!
 Train with interpretive staff and shadow an experienced volunteer